-The GGP recently launched the GGP-Connect seminar series to showcase the work of the national teams and provide insights into the new round of GGS data collection.
-The webinars will recur on a monthly basis.
-Information on the coming webinars and the registration will be sent around via the monthly GGP-newsletter.
+The GGP launched the GGP-Connect seminar series to showcase the work of the national teams and provide insights into the new round of GGS data collection.
+The webinars recurs on a monthly basis.
+Information on the coming webinars and the registration is sent around via the monthly GGP-newsletter.

 This is the first webinar of the GGP-Connect webinar series!
 The webinar was held on the 30th of March at 12h30.
 Martin Kreidl (Masaryk University) talked about the GGS Covid-Pilot survey carried out last December in Czechia.